Digital Preservation Coalition: Full members

-Associate Members
+Associate members

 Associate members are organizations that were limited to interacting with the Advisory Council of the Coalition and participating in all other projects.

-Allied Organizations and Individuals/Honorary Personal Members
+Allied organizations and individuals

 Allied Organizations are entities that were invited by the DPC to participate in projects because they other either specific knowledge or special access to industry leaders in digital preservation.
 These partnerships can either exist for a set amount of time while completing a specific project or can be ongoing partnerships that come to a close when either the DPC or the allied organization deem necessary.
 Allied Individuals, now called Honorary Personal Members, are also invited because of their expertise and their inability to qualify as a member.
 Honorary Personal Members are automatically renewed unless otherwise stated.